onethird-lab/WGIA/processScripts/readme.md

 ### DataPreprocess:
 Preprocessing code for the uploaded omics datasets.
 The preprocessing code used for each type of interaction analysis can be found in analysiscode_info.csv.
 ### ReportGeneration:
 Report generation code for the interaction analysis results.
 The report generation code used for each type can be found in analysiscode_info.csv.
+The batch report generation code for example files is in ./Rreport/rmd.R.
 ### cuda_code.bat:
 Code for each type of interaction analysis using the localized wgia.exe.
 Detailed information can be found in analysiscode_info.csv.